Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_reversedemocracy_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_reversedemocracy_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_reversedemocracy_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_reversedemocracy_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_reversedemocracy_timer_ - Default: 40 - The number of seconds each round of voting lasts.\
 _randomat_reversedemocracy_tiesaves_ - Default: 1 - Whether ties result in a coin toss; otherwise, nobody is saved.\
 _randomat_reversedemocracy_totalpct_ - Default: 50 - % of player votes needed for a vote to pass, set to 0 to disable.\